MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-reports-reimagined.md

 The initial release is focused on expense entry scenarios.
 Any expense report review or approval scenario will continue to use the existing expense entry page.

-The following features aren't supported on the Reimagined Expense Workspace, but are are planned for future releases:
+The following features aren't supported on the Expense reports reimagined workspace, but are are planned for future releases:

 - Travel requisition integration
 - Per diem expense entry